Breaking the News: Taking the Roles of Influencer vs. Journalist in a LLM-Based Game for Raising Misinformation Awareness: Methods

-{Performance Assessment}: Misinformation Susceptibility Test (MIST - 20).
-To assess changes in veracity discernment (the ability to recognize fake news from real news), we used the Misinformation Susceptibility Test (MIST) \cite{maertens2024misinformation}.
-To date, the MIST inventory is the only fully validated misinformation susceptibility instrument.
-It takes into account the ability to recognize real news and fake news presented in equal proportion.
-The MIST framework is designed to allow for the comparison of results across different studies and interventions.
-The test has been implemented in multiple misinformation intervention assessment studies (e.g. \cite{roozenbeek2022psychological,spampatti2024psychological}), including media literacy/misinformation games \cite{bradstreet2023data,wells2024doomscroll}.
-In the current study, we applied the MIST-20 version, which includes 20 items.
-Participants were asked to rate each presented item as either a "fake" or "real" news headline.
+\textbf{Media Literacy Assessment: New Media Literacy Scale (NMLS)}.
+To assess changes in media literacy, we used the NMLS \cite{koc2016development}.
+The scale is designed to measure literacy in ``new media'' (digital media and social networks) and is based on the four factors from the model by Chen et al.: functional consuming, critical consuming, functional prosuming, and critical prosuming \cite{chenwu2011unpacking}.

-\textbf{{Literacy Assessment:} New Media Literacy Scale}.
-To assess changes in media literacy, we used the New Media Literacy Scale (NMLS), developed by Koc and Barut \cite{koc2016development}.
-The scale is designed to measure literacy in "new media" (digital media and social networks) and is based on the four factors from the model by Chen et al.: functional consuming, critical consuming, functional prosuming, and critical prosuming \cite{chenwu2011unpacking}.
-Our motivation for choosing the scale was due to the game being designed to actively engage users in content generation, and thus it is necessary to assess both the changes in the user’s information consumption and in their information prosumption (production and consumption).
-The NMLS is the only scale which provides this dimension, compared to other Media Literacy assessing instruments like (\cite{eristi2017development, vraga2015multi, ashley2013developing}) Additionally, the scale was developed and validated on the group of university students, which reflected our projected sample (mostly a young population with university degrees).
-The questionnaire includes 35 questions, rated on a 5-point Likert scale, ranging from "strongly disagree" to "strongly agree."
+The NMLS was selected primarily because it assesses the critical dimensions of content production and consumption, which are core competencies our intervention aimed to establish.
+Notably, compared to other media literacy instruments \cite{eristi2017development, vraga2015multi, ashley2013developing}, the NMLS is the only scale which provides this dimension.
+Additionally, the scale was developed and validated on a group of university students, which reflected our projected sample.
+The questionnaire includes 35 questions, rated on a 5-point Likert scale.
+We expected our intervention to enhance critical prosuming skills (as players were required to create influential content and sway LLM opinions) and critical consuming skills (as players had to analyze information from the game and other players to craft effective responses).
+We also anticipated positive effects on lower-level functional production and consumption skills (basic understanding of media consumption and creation), as the game offered basic training in reading, understanding, and responding comprehensively to media texts.